 As you wander, keep an eye out for some nighttime entertainment options as well as your lunch spot.
 The Knuckle Saloon is one of the most popular places for a bite & a brew in town.
 Treat yourself to some pizza, wings, steak tips, nachos, or one of a variety of sandwiches (including, of course, a “Knuckle Sandwich”) designed to satisfy any palate.
 The sizable saloon also acts as a museum complete with Sturgis memorabilia and friendly staff that’ll make you feel right at home.

 Don’t forget to order a beer.
-The Knuckle has been brewing its own beer since 2014, a venture that’s been so successful that they doubled their fermentation capacity two years later.
+The Knuckle has been brewing its own beer since 2014 at the adjoining Knuckle Brewing Company, a venture that’s been so successful that they doubled their fermentation capacity two years later.
 But supply has never been able to match demand, so work is underway to construct a new facility that will result in the annual production of 15,000 barrels of beer.
 Treat yourself to a cold one (or more)—the Pipe Wrench Porter and the Runkle Road IPA are favorites—and see why the Knuckle’s popularity has never done anything but grow.

 If you want to get a hint of the Rally experience without the crowds, there are two must-see spots.
 The first is the Full Throttle Saloon.
 Claiming to be the “world’s largest biker bar,” this 550-acre bar, venue, and campground epitomizes the indomitable spirit of bikers.
 A 2015 fire completely destroyed the iconic landmark, but the owners rebuilt bigger and better at a new location on Highway 79.
 The indoor/outdoor bar features both a main and a bar stage where concerts are held at different events throughout the year including, of course, the Sturgis Motorcycle Rally.
 Winter hours are 10 a.m. to 5 p.m.
 Friday through Sunday, weather permitting.
 For winter hours Monday through Thursday, call 605-515-0863.